Notable People

 Gold's Team USA profile records the result cleanly: bronze in the women's halfpipe at the 2018 Olympic Winter Games in PyeongChang.

 The retirement story fills in the harder part.
 Gold dislocated the same shoulder only days before the event and still competed.
-The medal was real, but it was not the shiny, upward-only kind of Olympic success people like to package.
+The medal was hard-earned, but it was not the shiny, upward-only kind of Olympic success people like to package.
 It came with pain, risk, and the knowledge that she was holding a career together in a part of the sport that punishes hesitation.

 That makes the bronze feel bigger than bronze.